 Transactions

-async with ctx.transaction():
+async with ctx.transaction("default"):

-await doc_write.create(CreateProjectCmd(title="In transaction"))
+await doc_c.create(CreateProjectCmd(title="In transaction"))

-await doc_write.update(existing_id, UpdateProjectCmd(title="Also in tx"))
+await doc_c.update(existing_id, UpdateProjectCmd(title="Also in tx"))

 Revision and history